nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Design considerations
 **Aspect: How to signal the Ui component to display the relevant screen (either `ProgressSection` or `ModuleListSection`), while ensuring that the _Single Responsibility Principle_ is not violated?**

 The `view <VIEW_TARGET>` command involves dynamic changes to the GUI, in terms of the correct screen to display upon execution of the command.
-Bearing in mind the `Single Responsibility Principle`, we have a find an appropriate way to signal to `MainWindow` which screen is to be displayed, while ensuring that `MainWindow` does not handle any checking or parsing of the user input to obtain this information.
+Bearing in mind the _Single Responsibility Principle_, we have to find an appropriate way to signal to `MainWindow` which screen is to be displayed, while ensuring that `MainWindow` does not handle any checking or parsing of the user input to obtain this information.
 - **Solution:** Pass the information to the `CommandResult` returned by executing `ViewProgressCommand` or `VieWModulesCommand`.
 Since `MainWindow` already has access to `CommandResult` and through it, can easily obtain the correct information regarding which screen to display.

 --------------------------------------------------------------------------------------------------------------------